 For NR FR2, the connection between the SS and the DUT shall be OTA.

-The SS shall ensure that a stable OTA link between the SS and the DUT can be established and maintained throughout the test.
+For the RAT-Independent test cases defined in clause 13, the SS shall ensure that a stable OTA link between the SS and the DUT can be established and maintained throughout the test.
 This link shall be sufficient to provide stable LPP message transmissions between the SS and the DUT.
-The connection for the other technologies (i.e. non-NR) used for the tests in clauses 13 to 16 (e.g. LTE, GNSS, WLAN …) shall be conducted.
+The connection for the other technologies (i.e. non-NR) used for the tests in clause 13 (e.g. LTE, GNSS, WLAN …) shall be conducted.